radareorg/radare2/doc/macos.md

 	$ sys/static.sh
 	$ make -C binr/radare2 osxsign

-You can verify that the binary is properly signed and verified by the code signing utility:
+You can verify that the binary is properly signed and verified by using the code signing utility:

 	$ codesign -dv binr/radare2/radare2

-After doing it you should be able to debug on OSX without root permissions!
+After doing it you should be able to debug on macOS without root permissions!

-	$ r2 -d ls
+	$ r2 -d r2

+Note: Apple-signed binaries cannot be debugged, since Apple's SIP (System Integrity Protection) prevents attaching to an Apple-signed binary.
+If you want to debug an Apple-signed binary, either remove its certificate (https://github.com/steakknife/unsign; WARNING: this cannot be reversed!) or disable SIP (`csrutil enable --without debug`).

-Note: if you already have a valid certifcate for code signing, you can specify its name by setting the env var CERTID.
+Note: if you already have a valid certificate for code signing, you can specify its name by setting the env var CERTID.

 Packaging
 ---------

-To create an OSX .pkg just run the following command:
+To create a macOS .pkg just run the following command:

 	$ sys/osx-pkg.sh